CM-Well/CM-Well/docs/AdvancedTopics/Tools/Tools.UsingTheSPARQLTriggerProcessor.md

 curl -X POST "<cm-well-host>/meta/sys/agents/sparql/MyCompanyMaterializedView" -H "X-CM-WELL-TYPE: FILE" -H "Content-Type: text/yaml" --data-binary @my-config.yaml -H X-CM-WELL-TOKEN:<accessToken>
 ```

-Uploading the configuration file causes CM-Well to read the file and run the SPARQL Triggered Processor agent on it.
+Uploading the configuration file causes CM-Well to read the file and run the SPARQL Trigger Processor agent on it.
 CM-Well polls periodically for changes to this file and applies the changes when they're detected.

 If you want to stop the job and delete its configuration permanently, delete the configuration location, for example: